Calculation of screened Coulomb interaction parameters for the charge-disproportionated insulator CaFeO$_3$: Introduction

 Long before the relevance of charge disproportionation for the metal-insulator transition in the rare-earth nickelates has been recognized, a metal-insulator transition around room temperature involving charge disproportionation was reported for paramagnetic \CFO \cite{takano_charge_1977,kawasaki_phase_1998}.
 Here, the Fe cation has a nominal average oxidation state of $4+$ and disproportionates according to $2d^4 \rightarrow d^3 + d^5$, with a high-spin $d^5$ configuration at ambient pressure~\cite{takano_pressure-induced_1991}.
 The charge disproportionation in \CFO also couples to a breathing distortion of the FeO$_6$ octahedra~\cite{morimoto_structure_1996, takeda_metalsemiconductor_2000, woodward_structural_2000}, resulting in a symmetry lowering from $Pbnm$ to \Pton and a transition from metal to insulator \cite{kawasaki_phase_1998, rogge_electronic_2018}.
 The low-temperature \Pton crystal structure of \CFO is depicted in \pref{fig:crystal_struct}.

 Several computational studies based on density-functional theory (DFT) have addressed the charge disproportionation and metal-insulator transition in \CFO in order to clarify the underlying physics~\cite{whangbo_effect_2002, saha-dasgupta_density_2005, sadoc_role_2007, alexandrov_ab_2008, cammarata_spin-assisted_2012, wang_quantifying_2014, dalpian_bond_2018, zhang_charge-_2018, leonov_metal-insulator_2022}.
 Thereby, to obtain a realistic description of the insulating state, the local electron-electron interaction is typically explicitly treated within DFT+$U$~\cite{anisimov_first-principles_1997} or DFT+dynamical mean-field theory (DMFT)~\cite{georges_dynamical_1996,held_electronic_2007}.
-However, since the screened interaction parameters for \CFO have not been calculated yet, different empirically chosen parameters have been used in these calculations, ranging from $U = \SI{3}{eV}$ to more than \SI{7}{eV} for the Hubbard parameter, and from $J = \SI{0}{eV}$ to as much as \SI{2}{eV} for the Hund's interaction.
+Different empirically chosen interaction parameters have been used in these calculations, ranging from $U = \SI{3}{eV}$ to more than \SI{7}{eV} for the Hubbard parameter, and from $J = \SI{0}{eV}$ to as much as \SI{2}{eV} for the Hund's interaction.
+A first-principles-based calculation of screened interaction parameters using cRPA can also give insights on whether these choices are physically reasonable.
 In our recent tight-binding+DMFT study \cite{merkel_charge_2021}, we have found a very rich phase diagram for paramagnetic \CFO as a function of $U$ and $J$, which shows that using suitable interaction parameters is crucial for obtaining the correct phase.
-We also note that different studies often use different definitions of the correlated local Fe-$d$ orbitals, which hampers a systematic comparison of the corresponding interaction parameters.
+However, we also note that different studies often use different definitions of the correlated local Fe-$d$ orbitals, which hampers a systematic comparison of the corresponding interaction parameters.